FUSAKLA/promruval/examples/human_readable.md

     - Group evaluation interval is between `20s` and `106751d23h47m16s854ms` if set
     - Group has valid partial_response_strategy (one of `warn` or `abort`) if set

+  check-formatting
+    - All rules expression is well formatted as would `promtool promql format` do or similar online tool such as https://o11y.tools/promqlparser/

   another-checks
     - All rules labels does not have empty values